anamariaerascu/Predicting-Bike-Sharing-Patterns/README.md

 **Predicting Bike Sharing Patterns** is Udacity's first project from the Deep Learning Nanodegree.

+Original repo of this project can be found [here](https://github.com/udacity/deep-learning-v2-pytorch/tree/master/project-bikesharing).

 ## Objective
 Implement the forward pass and backward pass in Python using Jupyter Notebooks.